What does a Client Services Administrator do?

 - Bachelor’s degree in Business Administration, Communications, or a related field.

-- Minimum of 2-3 years of experience in a client services or administrative role.
+- Minimum of 2 years of experience in a client-facing or administrative role.

 Is becoming a Client Services Administrator a good career path?

-Working as a Client Services Administrator has its own set of benefits and challenges.
-Understanding these can help someone decide if this career path is right for them.
-Here are some pros and cons to consider:
+Working as a Client Services Administrator has its benefits and challenges.
+Below are some pros and cons to consider:

 - Pros: